ViPRA: Video Prediction for Robot Actions: Experiments

 \subsection{Simulation Results}

-As shown in Table~\ref{table:simpler_results_grouped}, \ourmethodshort achieves the best average success rate in both discrete and continuous settings.
-In the discrete settings, ViPRA-AR surpasses LAPA~\citep{ye2024latent} and OpenVLA~\citep{kim2024openvla} by a large margin (69.8\% vs.\ 53.1\% and 38.6\%), excelling in precision-heavy tasks such as \texttt{StackG2Y}.
-In continuous settings, ViPRA-FM outperforms Scratch-FM by 20.8\%, $\pi_0$~\citep{black2024pi_0} by 35.4\%, and UniVLA~\citep{bu2025univlalearningacttaskcentric} by 19.8\%, showing the benefits of motion-centric latents and multimodal video pretraining over training from scratch.
-Interestingly, due to the low noise and low ambiguity of the simulation setting, we find that ViPRA-AR outperforms the more expressive ViPRA-FM, which is slower to converge.
-However, ViPRA-FM achieves competitive performance, outperforming all other continuous/discrete baselines.
-ViPRA also surpasses other video learning approaches \ie, UniPI~\citep{du2024learning} and VPT~\citep{baker2022video}.
-UniPI~\citep{du2024learning} frequently generates action sequences that diverge from the given instruction in longer-horizon settings, while VPT~\citep{baker2022video} provides only limited gains, indicating that IDM-derived pseudo-labels are sensitive to environment shifts.
+Table~\ref{table:simpler_results_grouped} shows that \ourmethodshort achieves the highest average success rate across both discrete and continuous settings.
+In the \textbf{discrete setting}, ViPRA-AR surpasses LAPA and OpenVLA by a large margin (69.8\% vs.\ 53.1\% and 38.6\%), with particularly strong performance on precision-heavy tasks such as \texttt{StackG2Y}.
+These results indicate that temporally fine-grained latent actions improve contact-sensitive manipulation.
+In the \textbf{continuous setting}, ViPRA-FM outperforms Scratch-FM by 20.8\%, $\pi_0$ by 35.4\%, and UniVLA by 19.8\%.
+This suggests that motion-centric latent pretraining combined with joint future-state modeling provides stronger control priors than both training from scratch and temporally coarse latent approaches.
+Although ViPRA-AR slightly exceeds ViPRA-FM in the low-noise simulation regime, likely due to faster convergence, ViPRA-FM remains competitive and surpasses all other continuous and discrete baselines.
+ViPRA also surpasses other video learning, \ie, UniPI and VPT.
+UniPI frequently generates action sequences that diverge from the given instruction in longer-horizon settings, while VPT provides only limited gains, indicating that IDM-derived pseudo-labels are sensitive to environment shifts.
 In contrast, ViPRA’s joint use of latent action prediction and future state modeling yields stronger cross-environment transfer and more reliable task execution.